tsp1399/5-Core-Organisational-Structure/5 Core Team Structure.md

 - **Ethics in Action**:
   - "Our AI engineers recently developed a 'Professional Growth Tracker' that identifies opportunities for accountants to engage in more strategic work.
 Unlike traditional metrics focusing solely on utilization, this tool highlights where AI can take over routine tasks to create space for higher-value activities, driving both career growth and firm efficiency."

-#### Industry Context & Urgency

-Recent research highlights the critical timing for AI integration:

-- The median age of accounting professionals has increased from 39 to 42 years since 2006
-- 84% of accounting turnover is voluntary, indicating widespread dissatisfaction with traditional roles
-- Emerging service areas in technology and data analytics require new capabilities

 ---

 ### **5. Core Team Structure Table**